Calendar of Events

 LEWIS GINTER BOTANICAL GARDEN GROWS FOOD FOR THE HUNGRY

-Beginning its 5th year in 2013, the Community Kitchen Garden is dedicated to growing fresh produce for FeedMore’s Meals on Wheels and Kids Cafe programs.
-Last year, the staff and volunteers at Lewis Ginter Botanical Garden harvested and donated 12,454 lbs. of vegetables to FeedMore’s Community Kitchen and produced an estimated 9,580 meals for Central Virginia’s hungry children and
+The Community Kitchen Garden is dedicated to growing fresh produce for FeedMore’s Meals on Wheels and Kids Cafe programs.
+Since 2009, staff and volunteers at Lewis Ginter Botanical Garden have harvested and donated over 52,198 lbs. of vegetables to FeedMore’s Community Kitchen and produced over 45,500 meals for Central Virginia’s hungry children and

 The project feels like a natural fit to Garden executive director Frank Robinson.
 "Our mission is to show how plants are essential to human life.
 This new garden demonstrates those words in action."

-Children from FeedMore's Kids Cafe location at Capital Childcare plant red potatoes, peas and radishes --vegetables that, once harvested, will be used by FeedMore to prepare meals for these very same children.
+Want to learn more about the Community Kitchen Garden?
+Read about it on our blog or watch the video as children from FeedMore's Kids Cafe location Capital Childcare plant red potatoes, peas and radishes -- vegetables that, once harvested, will be used by FeedMore to prepare meals for these very same children.

 FeedMore is the core hunger-relief organization for Central Virginia made up of the Central Virginia Food Bank, Meals on Wheels Serving Central Virginia and the Community Kitchen.
 Working together to efficiently and effectively fight hunger to enhance lives in our community, the FeedMore programs provide hunger relief to our region's most vulnerable populations, particularly children, families and seniors.